At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 On Sundays when we weren't doing puppet shows, we attended a local Anglican parish.
 I loved the liturgical Anglican style of worship.
 My wife was not so keen on it, but attended anyway because of me.

-However, after a few years my wife grew uncomfortable with the strange sermons she kept hearing from the pulpit.
-I often missed the strange parts since the sermons were in Japanese, but when my wife told me later I shared her concern.
+My wife knows her Bible well, and was uncomfortable with the unbiblical sermons she heard from the pulpit.
+I often missed the strange parts since the sermons were in Japanese.

 The parish priest also told us he did not approve of our evangelistic activity and preferred we just come to church on Sundays.

 This put me in an awkward position: I came to Japan to be a missionary and do evangelistic work, but my own pastor was opposed to my activity.
-My wife and I longed to be in a church that actually encouraged our ministry and supported us in prayer.
+My wife and I longed to be in a church that actually encouraged our ministry and supported us in prayer, but we did not have that freedom because I was in Japan as an Anglican missionary.

 Evangelical Protestant once again

-This was not what I had planned on.
-But I wasn't bound by my career to the Anglican Church anymore, so my wife and I joined a non-denominational Protestant church in Tokyo.
+I was no longer bound to the Anglican Church, so my wife and I joined a non-denominational Protestant church in Tokyo.

-In the years that followed we joined several churches, spending a few years in one church, and then moving on to another church.
+Over the years we joined several churches, spending a few years in one church, and then moving on to another church.

-Like many Protestants, I felt that church hopping was a natural part of Christian life, and we searched for the perfect church that best fit our beliefs and concept of worship.
+Like many American Protestants, I felt that church hopping was a natural part of Christian life, and I searched for the perfect church that best fit my beliefs and concept of worship.
+And my long-suffering wife reluctantly followed me from church to church.

-I played electric guitar or bass in the church band, and the worship service was usually fun and musically gratifying.
+I played electric guitar or bass in the church bands, and the worship service was usually fun and musically gratifying.

 But I rarely felt that I had actually worshipped God after an hour or so of rock-style praise songs and a long sermon which often made me sleepy.